phuoclv264/android_system_core/init/README.md

   exist.
 And it will be truncated if dst file is a normal regular file and already exists.

-`copy_per_line <src> <dst>`
-> Copies a file line by line.
-Similar to copy, but useful for dst is a sysfs node that doesn't handle multiple lines of data.

 `domainname <name>`
 > Set the domain name.